 c.
 Requests for Financial Support and Money

 In general, Haitians are friendly toward foreigners.
 The people of Haiti, however; have many needs and you will encounter begging and as you develop friendships you may be asked for financial support for education or personal needs.
 It is painful and difficult, but you cannot help everyone and sometimes helping one person can lead to more requests or problems for someone else.
+It is very clear to those that work with us that this is not allowed as it makes people feel very uncomfortable.

 Please keep in mind: